mfelleisen/Qwirkle/Client/README.md

 ## Clients

-The component in this directory implements the client code for the Q game.
+this component directory implements the client code for the Q game.

 The client program consumes a list of players and spawns a client thread for each of them, as if they were running on separate machine.